-Unless you’re a born novelist, try your hand at a non-fiction first.
+Unless you’re a born novelist, try your hand at non-fiction first.
 Not only do you get to start from a place of passion and familiarity, but you also have the market on your side.
 It’s easier to write, sell, and promote.
 Non-fiction has a bigger market for both traditionally published books and self-published books.
 More publishers publish non-fiction than fiction, more book buyers purchase non-fiction books, and it’s easier to build a career out of it by writing articles, giving seminars, and selling related products.
-Non-fiction writers have it a bit easier than the novelists.
+Non-fiction writers have it a bit easier than novelists.

-1. Ask yourself questions
+Ask yourself questions

-Your own everyday life is a goldmine of material for your creative work.
+Your everyday life is a goldmine of material for your creative work.
 Ask yourself these questions to figure out your next book idea.

 Telling your story about where you struggle can help other people feel less alone.
 Think about goals and obstacles in your personal, professional, or creative life and how you approached them.

-- What are you learning right now?
-Whatever you’re working on and however you’re learning it—whether it’s about relationships, health practices, work efficiencies, or athletic competition, other people might benefit.
+Share whatever you’re working on and however you’re learning it—whether it’s about relationships, health practices, work efficiencies, or athletic competition, other people might benefit.